enkidevs/curriculum/spreadsheets/introduction/templates/README.md

 name: Templates

-description: Learn what Templates are, where to find them and how to create your own.
+description: Get accustomed to templates, where to find them and how to create your own.

 insights:
   - what-are-templates